jupyterhub/chartpress/README.md

 Chartpress will infer chart versions and image tags using a few key pieces of information.

 1. `tag`: The latest commit that is tagged on the current branch, or 0.0.1 if no tag was found.
 2. The latest commit that influenced anything on a path within the git repository that matters to the chart version or image tag.
 The paths that matters is determined using the image build contexts and additional specified paths.
-   1. `n`: The latest commits commit distance count since the tag, described as 3 or more numbers.
+   1. `n`: The latest commits commit distance count since the tag, described as 3 or more numbers, prefixed with n.
-   2. `sha`: The latest commits abbreviated SHA hash, which is typically 7 characters.
+   2. `h`: The latest commits abbreviated SHA hash, which is typically 7 characters, prefixed with h.
-3. If `--long` is specified or not, if it is, a tagged commit will be written out with `n.sha` as well appended to it.
+3. If `--long` is specified or not.
+When it is specified tagged commits will be written out with `n.sha` appended to it.
-4. If `tag` contains a `-`, `tag.n.sha` will be used, and if not, `tag-n.sha` will be used.
+4. If `tag` contains a `-`, `tag.n.h` will be used, and if not, `tag-n.h` will be used.
 There should be exactly one `-` in the final version specification to become a valid SemVer2 version.

 ### Examples chart versions and image tags